best dogs for cats

 Some larger breeds with more easy-going temperaments also get along well with cats.
 Labrador Retrievers and Golden Retrievers have naturally mellow personalities.

-These breeds are easy to trust around cats and other small animals.
+breeds easy to trust around cats and other small animals.

 German Shepherds are a dog breed that can be excellent with cats, and many Rottweilers and Dobermans are also cat-friendly.